 The demo project includes also 16 user controllable outputs.
-These are automatically configured as outputs in the project code and can be seen as outputs with state '0' when looking at the simulator - see the ports B and C. If you now click on the user defined outputs on the I/O page you will see that they immediately toggle their port output and the state is either displayed as a grey button when '0' or as red buttons when '1'.
+These are automatically configured as outputs in the project code and can be seen as outputs with state '0' when looking at the simulator - see the ports P4.0..P4.15.
+If you now click on the user defined outputs on the I/O page you will see that they immediately toggle their port output and the state is either displayed as a grey button when '0' or as red buttons when '1'.
 Also the present state of the 16 outputs can be saved as default states when the target starts the next time.

 Note that these outputs can be mapped to any port and port bit in the demo project - it shows a useful example of flexible independent output control.
-The demo setting actually doesn't control all of these since some of the pins default to JTAG pins on the Luminary devices - this will also be seen in the simulator.